*alt_site_homepage_image*

 Legalisation of foreign public documents

-For document presentation you must to book an appointment time registering for the document legalisation service.
+For document presentation you have to book an appointment time registering for the document legalisation service.
 One (1) appointment is for presentation of 1 document;

-When submitting documents for legalisation, following documents must be presented:
+When submitting documents for legalisation, following elements are to be included:

 • one (1) appointment is for presentation of 1 document;

 • consular fee for legalisation of one document.
-Payments at the Embassy can be accepted by debit or credit card (except American Express) only.
+Payment is payable using applicant’s banking card (except American Express).

 Legalisation of document is a verification of the signature, the position of the signatory and the stamp in the document in cases of bearing the stamp applied on the document.